learn-co-curriculum/intro-to-variables.js/README.md

 ## Declaring Variables

 Lets say I have the variable `word`.
-In Ruby, to assign a value to this variable, we would simple do
+In Ruby, to assign a value to this variable, we would simply do

 ```ruby
 word = "hey"